-The market price of shares of our common stock has been volatile, ranging in closing price between \$0.23 and \$0.66 for the first six months of fiscal year 2003.
+The market price of shares of our common stock has been volatile, ranging in closing price between \$0.23 and \$0.66 for the first nine months of fiscal year 2003.
 The price of our common stock may continue to fluctuate in response to a number of events and factors, such as:

-- clinical trial results: - the amount of our cash resources and our ability to obtain additional funding; - announcements of research activities, business developments, technological innovations or new products by us or our competitors; - changes in government regulation; - disputes concerning patents or proprietary rights; - changes in our revenues or expense levels; - · public concern regarding the safety, efficacy or other aspects of the products or methodologies we are developing; and - · reports by securities analysts.
+- clinical trial results: - § the amount of our cash resources and our ability to obtain additional funding; - § announcements of research activities, business developments, technological innovations or new products by us or our competitors; - § entering into or terminating strategic relationships; - § changes in government regulation; - § disputes concerning patents or proprietary rights; - § changes in our revenues or expense levels; - § public concern regarding the safety, efficacy or other aspects of the products or methodologies we are developing; - § reports by securities analysts; and - § status of the investment markets.